 I moved in March 2014 from Indiana to Denver, Colorado after graduating in December of 2013.
 I earned two Bachelor of Science degrees from Purdue University in Mathematics Education and Business Management.
 I've been tutoring since 2008 in algebra through calculus right after I graduated high school.
 While attending Purdue I served as an undergraduate teaching assistant in the Mathematics department teaching College Algebra & Trigonometry.
 I also dedicated a lot of my time in the Math Tutor Room helping students in algebra and calculus preparing them for their midterm and final exams.
 I earned my Secondary Mathematics Teaching License from the state of Indiana and successfully completely my student-teaching practicum during the Fall of 2013 in Algebra I and II.
 In April 2014, I received my certification for teaching secondary mathematics in Colorado.
-I currently am in my first year teaching in Denver Public Schools.
-When I'm not tutoring or teaching, I am a youth tennis instructor.
-I've been teaching tennis since 2007 and have been to the University of Illinois instructing over 1,000 athletes in a summer.
-I volunteered a lot of my time at Lafayette Jefferson High School in Indiana increasing students' tennis IQ and physical skills.
+I currently am in my fourth year teaching in Denver Public Schools.
+I helped my middle school achieve effective status by earning effective in math growth among my students.

 What is your teaching philosophy?